minimallinux/shopstar-child/README.md

 Auto update on cart/checkout page (disable ajax in Woocommerce first) and removed update cart button (Look in functions.php to add it back)

-Functions for Removing Woocommerce styles on non woocommerce pages, deregistering Wordpress Widgets and others.
+Functions for Removing Woocommerce styles on non woocommerce pages, deregistering Wordpress Widgets, showing store closed (Using Business Hours plugin) and others.
 Use with Shopstar Parent Theme.